Kistler-Group/sdbus-cpp/doc/using-sdbus-c++.md

 ![class](sdbus-c++-class-diagram.png)

-`IConnection` represents the concept of the connection to either the system bus or session bus.
+`IConnection` represents the concept of a D-Bus connection.
+You can connect to either the system bus or a session bus.
 Services can assign unique service names to those connections.
 A processing loop can be run on the connection.

 `IObject` represents the concept of an object that exposes its methods, signals and properties.
 Its responsibilities are:
 * registering (possibly multiple) interfaces and methods, signals, properties on those interfaces,